dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 The following are requirements to be met before installing the CSI Driver for Dell PowerStore:
 - Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 - Install Helm 3
-- If you plan to use either the Fibre Channel or iSCSI or NVMe/TCP protocol, refer to either _Fibre Channel requirements_ or _Set up the iSCSI Initiator_ or _Set up the NVMe/TCP Initiator_ sections below.
-You can use NFS volumes without FC or iSCSI or NVMe/TCP configuration.
+- If you plan to use either the Fibre Channel or iSCSI or NVMe/TCP or NVMe/FC protocol, refer to either _Fibre Channel requirements_ or _Set up the iSCSI Initiator_ or _Set up the NVMe Initiator_ sections below.
+You can use NFS volumes without FC or iSCSI or NVMe/TCP or NVMe/FC configuration.
-> You can use either the Fibre Channel or iSCSI or NVMe/TCP protocol, but you do not need all the three.
+> You can use either the Fibre Channel or iSCSI or NVMe/TCP or NVMe/FC protocol, but you do not need all the four.

 > If you want to use preconfigured iSCSI/FC hosts be sure to check that they are not part of any host group
 - Linux native multipathing requirements